campg2j003/JAWS-Script-for-Audacity/readme.md

-4/1/2016  JAWS script for Audacity V2.0 (for script version 2.1.0-beta.7 4/2/16  05:00UTC (UL)) by Gary Campbell <campg2003@gmail.com> and Dang Manh Cuong <dangmanhcuong@gmail.com>
+4/5/2016  JAWS script for Audacity V2.0 (for script version 2.1.0-beta.7 4/6/16  01:40UTC) by Gary Campbell <campg2003@gmail.com> and Dang Manh Cuong <dangmanhcuong@gmail.com>

 This JAWS script package provides support for Audacity 2.0.0 and later.